ucfopen/Materia/develop/widget-developer-guide.md

 	}
 }</code></pre>

-Assets within the scope of the question's answers.
-Like a multiple choice where you choose the matching image.
+Assets within the scope of the question's answers (ie. multiple choice where you choose a matching image).

 <pre><code class="language-javascript">{
 	materiaType: 'question',